ParshantGod/Just-Codes/test/README.md

 result.json includes the data collected by crawler.py

 In crawler.py selenium is used to scrawl the website and store the data in result.json.

+## No tuitorials followed while performing this task.